“The Last Day of Pompeii” by Karl Bryullov

 This painting received positive reviews and praise at its exhibition in Rome and brought Briullov significant acclaim.
 It was the first modern-era Russian artwork to cause such interest abroad, and it inspired a poem by Pushkin.
 Bryullov’s painting exhibited characteristics of Romanticism from Russian art, including drama, realism tempered with idealism in historical subjects.

 The town of Pompeii was preserved under the ash for nearly two thousand years.
-Following its rediscovery, excavations revealed the remains of an ancient town that offers a snapshot of Roman life, frozen at the moment it was buried.
-Organic remains, including wooden objects and human bodies, were entombed in the ash and decayed away, making natural molds; and excavators used these to make plaster casts.
+Following its rediscovery, excavations revealed the remains of an ancient city that offers a snapshot of Roman life, frozen at the moment it was buried.
+Organic remains, including wooden objects and human bodies, were interred in the ash and decayed away, making natural molds; and excavators used these to make plaster casts.

 Herculaneum was rediscovered in 1738 by workmen digging the foundations of a summer palace for the King of Naples.
 The Spanish military engineer then undertook excavations to find further remains, discovering Pompeii in 1748.
 The first serious excavations followed in 1764.